 Dee sighed and inspected her nails.
-“Is there a point to our chat, or are you just playing the brave, defiant hero?
-Because believe me—I’ve seen all this before, from billions like you, and it never ends well for you.
+“Is there a point to this, or are you just trying to play the brave, defiant hero?
+Believe me—I’ve seen this before, and it never ends well for you wannabe saviors.
 Not when you’re going up against me, at any rate.”

 “Kora knows magic.
-Maybe she’ll be able to—”
+She might be able to—”

 “Stop me?”
 Dee snorted.
 “Doubtful.
-Human glamours have no effect on me.
-You’re armed with peashooters.
-I’m a goddamn tank.”
+You’ve got peashooters.
+I’m a motherfucking tank.”

 “That’s not what Atriya said.
 He said we have everything we need.”

 “That’s right.”
-Eun favored her with a smug, confident grin.
+Eun favored her with a predatory grimace.
 “The Celestine Paladin.
-That’s why I know we’re going to beat you.
+That’s how I know we’re going to beat you.
 Atriya said that—”

-It wasn’t.
-Eun raised both hands, palms out.
-“Easy there, Dee—easy.
-I won’t say his name.
-Don’t freak out, okay?”
+Eun raised her hands, palms out.
+“Easy, Dee.
+I won’t say his name, okay?
+Don’t freak out.”

-Dee tried to wipe her brow with the back of her hand, but it was shaking too hard, so she swiped her face against her shoulder.
-“It doesn’t matter,” she muttered.
-“It doesn’t matter what he said.
-I’ll still win.”
+Dee tried to wipe her brow, but her hand was shaking too violently, so she swiped her face against her shoulder.
+“It doesn’t matter what he said,” she muttered.
+“I’m still going to win.”

 “Really?”
 Eun raised an eyebrow.
 “Because judging by your reaction, I’d say we’ve got you flanked.
 You may not see it, but—”

 Dee erupted with high, manic laughter.
 “Flanked?
+FLANKED?
 HAHAHAHA!
-Bitch, please.
-There’s no such thing as flanking a Pain Lord.
-Billions have tried, and they’ve all fucking failed.
-All of them.
-You and your band of wannabe heroes is going to—”
+Bitch, please—you can’t flank a goddamn Pain Lord.
+You and your idiot band of fucksnacks are going to—”

 “Win.”
 During the course of their conversation, Dee had been the one who’d interrupted Eun.
 Now it was her turn.
 “We’re going to win, Dee.
-You may have consumed billions, but I’m betting there’s a few people that have managed to stop you.
+You may have consumed billions, but I’m betting there’s a few people who’ve managed to stop you.
 We freed you from some kind of stasis, didn’t we?
-Someone trapped you in an extradimensional prison, and whatever we were doing at the warp gate accidentally freed you.”
-Eun was fully aware that she was playing poker.
+Someone trapped you in an extradimensional prison, and we accidentally freed you when we messed with the warp gate.”

 Dee’s eyes narrowed again.
 “How could you possibly…” she shook her head.
 “Impossible.
-There’s no way you could’ve known that.”
+You couldn’t have known that.”

 “Really?
-Are you sure about that, Dee?
+Are you sure about that?
 Are you positive?”

 Fear flickered through Dee’s eyes.
 “You couldn’t have.
-A fleshling like you wouldn’t have access to that kind of paradi—”
+A fleshling like you doesn’t have access to that kind of paradig—”

-“Whether I did or I didn’t, you just confirmed it for me.”
+“Whether I do or don’t, you just confirmed it for me.”
 Eun smiled serenely, like a teen girl Buddha.
 “Thanks for the intel.
-This might be a whole lot easier than I first thought.”
+This’ll be a whole lot easier than I first thought.”

 Dee clenched her fists and leaned forward.
 An unnatural shadow fell across her eyes.
 “Tell me,” she hissed.
 “Tell me how you knew.”

-Dee’s fists shook in minute quivers.
-“You…you…” A strangled snarl escaped her lips, popping the bubbles of saliva that had congealed around the corners of her mouth.
+Dee’s fists shook and quivered.
+“You…you…” A strangled snarl escaped her lips, popping the bubbles of saliva that had formed on the corners of her mouth.